-Which groups (by race/ethnicity and family status) experience higher rates of housing cost burden, overcrowding, or substandard housing when compared to other groups?
+Which protected class groups (by race/ethnicity and familial status) experience higher rates of housing cost burden, overcrowding, or substandard housing when compared to other groups for the jurisdiction and region?
 Which groups also experience higher rates of severe housing burdens when compared to other groups?

 Which areas in the jurisdiction and region experience the greatest housing burdens?
 Which of these areas align with segregated areas, integrated areas, or R/ECAPs and what are the predominant race/ethnicity or national origin groups in such areas?

-Compare the needs of families with children for housing units with two, and three or more bedrooms with the available existing housing stock in each category of publicly supported housing.
+Compare the needs of families with children for housing units with two, and three or more bedrooms with the available existing housing stock in each category of publicly supported housing for the jurisdiction and region.

 Describe the differences in rates of renter and owner occupied housing by race/ethnicity in the jurisdiction and region.